AymaneMehdi/ark-x-academy/Blog-App-Backend/README.md

 * Controllers: Create a controllers folder.
 Inside, create a postController.js file to handle the logic for CRUD operations.<br>
 * Routes: Create a routes folder.
 Inside, define your routes in a postRoutes.js file and use Express Router.<br>
 <h3>Step 4: Implement CRUD Operations</h3><br>
-In models/post.js, implement functions to read and write to a JSON file (e.g., getAllPosts, createPost, etc.).
+* In models/post.js, implement functions to read and write to a JSON file (e.g., getAllPosts, createPost, etc.).<br>
-In controllers/postController.js, use these model functions to handle requests and send responses.
+* In controllers/postController.js, use these model functions to handle requests and send responses.<br>
-Define routes in routes/postRoutes.js for each operation and link them to the appropriate controller functions.<br>
+* Define routes in routes/postRoutes.js for each operation and link them to the appropriate controller functions.<br>
 <h3>Step 5: Middleware</h3><br>
 * Logging Middleware: Create middleware that logs each request to the console including the method and the path.<br>
 * Error Handling Middleware: Implement error-handling middleware to catch and respond to any errors within your app.<br>